-The UC Irvine School of Medicine Office of Continuing Medical Education (CME) provides educational activities spanning the spectrum of clinical medicine, medical research and medical education.
+The UC Irvine School of Medicine's Office of Continuing Medical Education (CME) provides educational activities spanning the spectrum of clinical medicine, medical research and medical education.

-Activities may be organized around specific medical specialties or subspecialties, disease processes or public health topics, research findings or research methodologies, changes in the healthcare delivery system, and/or theories, techniques and technologies that improve medical education.
+Activities may be organized around specific medical specialties or subspecialties, disease processes or public health topics, research findings or research methodologies, changes in healthcare delivery systems, and in theories, techniques and technologies that improve medical education.

-Linguistic competency is defined as the ability of a physician or surgeon to provide patients who do not speak English or who have limited ability to speak English, direct communication in the patient’s primary language.
-Cultural and linguistic competency are incorporated into the planning of CME activities.
+Linguistic competency is defined as the ability of a physician or surgeon to provide patients who do not speak English or who have limited ability to speak English, with direct communication in the patient’s primary language.
+Cultural and linguistic competencies are incorporated into the planning of all UC Irvine CME activities.

-The faculty of these educational activities will be drawn both from the University community as well as from the community at large in order to maximize the effectiveness of the experience.
+The faculty of these educational activities are drawn the universityas well as from the community at large to maximize the effectiveness of the experience.

-Depending on the nature of the individual educational activity, the target audience will consist of university faculty, physicians practicing in local affiliated and non-affiliated hospitals and medical centers and members of the state, national and international medical communities.
+Depending on the nature of the individual educational activity, the target audience consists of university faculty, physicians practicing in local affiliated and non-affiliated hospitals, and medical centers and members of the state, national and international medical communities.

-Certain programs will be targeted to other healthcare professionals.
+Certain programs are targeted to other healthcare professionals.
 In recognition of the continuum of medical education, medical students and residents are welcome at most educational activities.

-The teaching techniques and tools for live activities include didactic lectures, case presentations, panel discussions, demonstrations, workshops, simulation-based activities, small group discussions and hands-on laboratory activities.
+Teaching techniques and tools for live activities include didactic lectures, case presentations, panel discussions, demonstrations, workshops, simulation-based activities, small-group discussions and hands-on laboratory activities.

-In order to foster interactions between the educators and the participants, question and answer sessions are an integral part of these live activities.
-Enduring materials are also used by the Office of CME and these routinely include questions to be answered by the participant in order to verify understanding of the material presented.
+To foster interactions between the educators and the participants, question-and-answer sessions are an integral part of these live activities.
+Enduring materials also are used by the CME office.
+These routinely include questions to be answered by participants in order to verify understanding of the material presented.

-A specific continuing medical education activity will be considered a success if members of the target audience state in their evaluations and/or outcomes survey responses that the activity was responsive to their needs, relevant to their practice and increased their knowledge and competence or improved their performance in delivering patient care.
+A specific continuing medical education activity is considered a success if evaluations and/or survey responses by participants state that the activity rmet their needs, was relevant to their practice and increased their knowledge and competence or improved their performance in delivering patient care.